 Although Tilton’s attorneys argued that the new case should be assigned to a court hearing another pending constitutional challenge in the Southern District of New York (Duka v.
 SEC, No. I 5-CV-357), the case has ended up with Judge Ronnie Abrams, who presided over Tilton’s initial action.

-Judge Abrams issued an order on September 20, 2016 in the action, stating that in light of the Second Circuit ruling in the first Tilton action that there is no federal district court jurisdiction over the constitutional challenge, Tilton must submit a written explanation by no later than September 27, 2016 as to why this new action is not similarly barred.
+Judge Abrams issued an order on September 20, 2016 in the action, stating that in light of the Second Circuit ruling in the first Tilton action that there is no federal district court jurisdiction over the constitutional challenge, Tilton had to submit a written explanation by no later than September 27, 2016 as to why this new action is not similarly barred.

 The newly-filed action is Case No. 16-cv-07048.